evancz/elm-html-and-js/README.md

 This project illustrates how to embed an Elm program in an HTML page and how to communicate with JavaScript.
-Get it running with the following commands:
+After cloning the the project, get it running with the following commands:

     elm --only-js Stamps.elm
     open index.html